-This policy provides guidelines for both emergency medical services (EMS) and emergency medical dispatch (EMD) personnel when a basic or advanced life support unit is being held at a hospital emergency department because a bed is unavailable.
-Patients should be accepted by the emergency department staff and transferred from the ambulance stretcher to a hospital gurney in a reasonable time frame.
+These best practices provide guidelines for emergency medical services (EMS) and emergency medical dispatch (EMD) personnel when a basic or advanced life support unit is held at a hospital emergency department because a bed is unavailable.
+Patients awaiting triage or bed assignment are the legal responsibility of the receiving facility.
+They shall be transferred from the ambulance stretcher to a hospital chair, wheelchair, or stretcher in a reasonable time frame.

-This policy does not replace Yellow Alert, nor does it cancel or override it.
-If a hospital is on Yellow Alert prior to a hospital "Re-Route" being declared, it will remain on Yellow Alert after the cancellation of the "Re-Route" or until the Yellow Alert is cancelled by the hospital.
+These best practices do not replace Yellow or Red alerts.
+For example, if a hospital is on Yellow or Red Alert before a hospital Re-Route is declared, it will remain on Yellow or Red Alert after the cancellation of the Re-Route.